liquidinstruments/moku-examples/docs/api/reference/tfa/save_settings.md

 ---
-additional_doc: null
+additional_doc: The file name should have a `.mokuconf` extension to be compatible with other tools.
-description: Save instrument settings to a file.
-The file name should have a `.mokuconf` extension to be compatible with other tools.
+description: Save instrument settings to a file
 method: post
 name: save_settings
 parameters:
     - default: null
-      description: The path to save the `.mokuconf` file to.
+      description: The path to save the `.mokuconf` file to
       name: filename
       param_range: null
       type: string